GLASS20/MujinaBaseV2/README.md

 There is no guarrantee that this base can actually be used to build a functional cheat (not tested), or to fit any other particular purpose \
 It is purely something to play with

+When in the readme you encounter "it is planned to ... in the future", it only means that it's in my mind, and I know a way to do it so it's doable \
+However it doesn't mean that I will implement it soon, could be in a month, a year, a decade or never.

 Although the term "Injectable" is often associated with modifying minecraft in a more stealthy way, it is not the case at all for this base.\
 This base isn't built to bypass any anticheats or detections of any sort.\
 As it uses objectweb asm library to edit .class files, it might struggle working on heavily obfuscated clients, that are meant to work on the jvm, but crash other .class analysis tools.\
 The project makes use of some jvmti and jni features that might not be available on all jvms.

+You are free to do anything you want using this project, except obviously :
+- Redistributing while claiming ownership of the project
+- Pretending to be me (happens a lot so be careful, I communicate only through discord: lefraudeur, which is linked to my github account)